robocorp/docmaker/README.md

     parent of the robot's root folder, if local ``source`` is empty.
 * `source-robot`: Optional.
 Defines the ``robot.yaml`` file to reference from the provided source path.
 Defaults to ``robot.yaml``.
 * `include`: Optional.
-List of Python modules to parse from ``source-path``.
-If not included, all modules will be parsed for documentation.
+List of source files to parse from ``source-path``.
+If not included, all source files will be parsed for documentation.
 These can be provided using Python dot-notation or as paths to the individual source files.
 They must be relative to ``source-path``.
 * `exclude`: Optional.
-List of Python modules to be excluded from parsing.
+List of source files to be excluded from parsing.
 These can be provided using Python dot-notation or as paths to the individual source files.
 They must be relative to ``source-path``.